-The school aims to follow the CDI Framework for Careers, Employability and Enterprise Education 7-19.
+The school aims to follow the CDI Framework for Careers, Employability and Enterprise Education 7-19, underpinned by the Gatsby Benchmarks.

 Roles and Responsibilities

 Roles and Responsibilities

 To maintain and run an effective Careers Service several groups and individuals within the school are identified along with their roles and responsibilities in order to provide support and guidance to the service.